mementum/cpp17-iterating-problems/src/en/0070-for-loop.md

 Our trick positioning the strings *"even"* and *"odd"* at the ends of the container (a `std::array`) seems like a hack of past times.
 Similar to when Spectrum/C64 programmers had to optimize the usage of every byte of RAM.
 So much that those legendary coders even looked for existing patterns in the code that could be re-used as explosions.

-But in doing that we have made our code dependent on a maximum of `9` elements and with fixed positions.
+But in doing so we have made our code dependent on a maximum of `9` elements and with fixed positions.
 It is time for a more general approach, including extra *SFINAE*.

 We could use `std::find` and go over the range of the container, check if the `end` iterator has been reached and default to the *"even/odd"* behavior.
 Our solution function `n2w` would have to get either the container, to instantiate the iterators, or receive the iterators, but let me say it in advance: *"Houston, we have a problem!"*.
 That works for an `std::array` and an `std::vector`.
 However, with an `std::map` the dereferencing of the iterator gives us an `std::pair` and we therefore would need different versions of the solution function `n2w`.